- Home

 Transforming an algebraic expression into a different but mathematically equivalent form to reveal new information.

-Why is Rewriting Expressions important?
+What is the Rewriting Expressions formula?

 Prerequisites